Q: What is Amblyopia?

 Q: Why do I have difficulty with my bifocal glasses while working on my computer?

-A: On a desk top computer monitor, many people have difficulty using their bifocals because they are looking through the top or distance portion of their glasses with the monitor being usually at eye level.
-To compensate, patients often have to tilt their head upwards to bring the bifocal into view and sometimes move closer.
-Most computer monitors are positioned outward at a greater distance than the everyday reading distances for other activities.
-One solution for this is to have a separate bifocal computer prescription.
-In this case, the top part of the glasses has the appropriate power for the monitor at whatever specific distance it is from the eye.
-The bottom portion of the glasses is the traditional bifocal power for regular near viewing.
+A: Many people experience discomfort if they use a desktop computer while wearing bifocals because, to see the monitor at eye level, they look through the top of their eyeglasses, which is the portion for distance vision.
+To compensate, some patients have to tilt their head upwards to bring the computer into focus on the lower near-vision portion of the lens.
+However, that's not ideal either, since computer monitors are usually positioned farter away than typical near-vision activities and reading material.
+One solution for this is to have a separate pair of bifocal computer prescription lenses.
+In this case, the top part of the glasses has the appropriate power for the monitor at whatever specific distance it is from the eye; the bottom portion of the glasses is the traditional bifocal power for regular near viewing.
 Also, anti-reflective coatings help reduce eye fatigue and glare from prolonged computer use.